Policy Pros

 The policies your business needs depend in part on your size and structure.
 Below is a practical guide to the minimum recommended policy set at each level:

-Sole traders and micro-businesses (1-4 employees):
+Sole traders and micro-businesses (1 to 4 employees):

 • Written statement of employment particulars (legally required for all employees)

-• Data protection and privacy notice
+• Data protection policy and privacy notice

 • Disciplinary and grievance procedures